Crindigo/Journey-of-Souls/README.txt

 - The second assumption is that the working directory for running the project is the dist directory.
-You can set this value in the project properties or you can just run "java -jar JourneyofSouls.jar from within the dist directory.
+You can set this value in the project properties or you can just run "java -jar JourneyofSouls.jar" from within the dist directory.
 This is so that it will pick up log4j and josmud.properties.
 These files are moved from config to dist as part of the build process.

 ---------------------------
 Core Game Design Principles